samnov17/RedBot_autonomous_robot_smartcity/README.md

 6. Report and Documentation

    The detailed report, "DEIS_final_report_group4.pdf," provides an overall idea of the project.
-Additional photos and videos of the project in real-time operation are also included in this repository.
+Some additional photos of the project are also included in this repository.